 Ethnic background: Korean American

-I was kind of skeptical when Marvel first announced that Korean American character Amadeus Cho would be taking over as the new Hulk.
-This was part of a string of changes Marvel was making at the time, another one being the female Thor.
-As much as I believe that comics can and should have more diversity, it almost felt like Marvel was trying too hard.
-That, coupled with the fact that I wasn’t previously a fan of Amadeus Cho, made me somewhat reluctant to read the comic for the first couple years of its run.
-Recently, though, I read the first twelve issues.
-The first few issues almost confirmed my initial reluctance in that Cho’s bratty teenage personality seemed to undermine the very tortured quality of the Bruce Banner/Hulk dichotomy that has always made the Hulk one of the most compelling comics characters.
-But then, somewhere along the line writer Greg Pak starts to mine deeper and explores the idea of the Hulk power as being inextricably tried to issues of rage, no matter how bubbly the person who’s bearing that power (kind of like how the One Ring will eventually start to corrupt even the purest of hobbit hearts).
-And while Cho’s anger issues don’t involve matters of race and ethnicity per se, to see an Asian American male character who’s normally seen as being affable and cute grapple with a rage that threatens to destroy everything is powerfully symbolic and hits close to home for any Asian American who has ever struggled with racism-induced anger.
+Truthfully, I was a bit skeptical when Marvel first announced that Korean American character Amadeus Cho would be taking over as the new Hulk.
+This was part of a string of changes Marvel had been making at the time, another one being the female Thor.
+As much as I believed that comics should have more diversity, at the time it almost like Marvel was trying too hard.
+That, coupled with the fact that I wasn’t previously a fan of Amadeus Cho, made me somewhat reluctant to read the comic for the beginning of its run.
+Recently, though, I read the first couple of volumes.
+The first few issues almost confirmed my initial reluctance in that Cho’s bratty teenage personality nearly undermined the tortured quality of the Bruce Banner/Hulk dichotomy that has always made the Hulk one of the most compelling characters in comics.
+But then, somewhere along the line writer Greg Pak starts to mine deeper and explores the idea of the Hulk power as being inextricably tried to issues of rage, no matter how bubbly the person who’s bearing that power may be (kind of like how the One Ring will eventually start to corrupt even the purest of hobbit hearts).
+And while Cho’s anger issues don’t involve matters of race and ethnicity per se, to see an Asian American character who’s normally seen as being affable and cute grapple with an anger that threatens to destroy everything is powerfully symbolic and hits close to home for any Asian American who has ever struggled with racism-induced rage.

 2. Kamala Khan / Ms. Marvel (Marvel)